pippinbarr/cart253-2017/slides/04-Objects-and-style/04-objects-and-style.md

 - And we paste in our class definition in the new tab
 - And Processing now knows what a Ball is
 - ... admittedly, though, it doesn't _do_ anything

+__Note:__ The ball _does exist_, it just has no representation on the screen and doesn't do anything!

 ---